Tap Repair & Installation Greenwich — Verified Local Plumbers

 A primary factor in Greenwich is hard water — and it affects taps differently depending on their age and type.

 Ceramic disc cartridges — the internal mechanism in most modern taps — are vulnerable to hard water damage.
-Thames Water classifies Greenwich’s SE postcodes as hard water.² Limescale deposits onto the ceramic disc faces, preventing them from sealing cleanly and causing the drip that worsens over time.
+Thames Water says most water supplied across London and the South East is hard.² Hard water can contribute to limescale build-up that shortens cartridge lifespan over time, with deposits on the ceramic disc faces preventing them from sealing cleanly.

-In Greenwich’s hard water postcodes, a new cartridge can lead to the same fault returning within a few years if the root cause is not addressed.
+In hard water areas, replacing a cartridge without addressing the underlying cause may mean the same fault returns over time.
 For new tap installation in Greenwich, this is worth discussing with your plumber before specifying fixtures.

-Rubber washers — found in older pillar taps across Victorian terraces in Charlton, Plumstead and Eltham — harden with age and heat exposure.
-A dripping hot tap with a rubber washer mechanism almost always needs the washer replaced — a simple and inexpensive repair.
+Rubber washers — found in older pillar taps across Victorian terraces in Charlton, Plumstead and parts of Greenwich’s older housing — harden with age and heat exposure.
+A dripping hot tap with a rubber washer mechanism typically needs the washer replaced — a simple and inexpensive repair.

-Mixer tap O-rings and body seals — the seals around the spout base and body of a mixer tap — fail from limescale build-up over time.
-A mixer tap leaking at the base rather than the spout has a failed O-ring, not a cartridge fault.
+Mixer tap O-rings and body seals — the seals around the spout base and body of a mixer tap — can fail from limescale build-up over time.
+A mixer tap leaking at the base rather than the spout often indicates a failed O-ring or body seal rather than the cartridge itself.
 Different diagnosis, different part, different repair.

 In newer properties across the Greenwich Peninsula and Woolwich, thermostatic bar mixer taps and concealed valve systems require manufacturer-specific cartridges for premium brands — not generic parts.
 A plumber who carries the correct replacement saves a wasted visit.